sosdmike/p2p-python/README.md

 #### Bulk Topics

-To handle topics in bulk we have to add another key to the final payload to Content Services.
-The functions `create_content_item()` and `update_content_item()` accept a param called `content_item` that contains the payload to be processed and sent to Content Services.
-Normally `content_item` looks like so:
+To handle topics in bulk we have to add two keys to the final payload to Content Services.
+The functions `create_content_item()` and `update_content_item()` accept a param called `payload`.
+To send a content item to P2P the payload can be a flat structure like so:
 `{
     "slug": "la-test-slug-00000000",
     "title": "Test Story",
     ...
 }`

-To process topics in bulk, 2 keys can be added to `content_item` param:
+To add/remove topics in bulk we need to nest the content item data inside a `content_item` key inside `payload` and add two other keys to `payload` called `add_topic_ids` and `remove_topic_ids`:
 `{
   "add_topic_ids": [
     "topic_id_1",